CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_02_Lab1_Ex1_IdentitySynchronization.md

 ### Task 2 - Enable Directory Synchronization

 1. Open your browser and go to `https://portal.office.com/`
-2. Sign in as **holly@M365xZZZZZZ.onmicrosoft.com** as given in Environment details page.
+2. Sign in as **holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your tenant ID provided by your lab hosting provider) In the **Enter password** window, enter the password provided by your lab hosting provider.
 3. Click **Admin** to go to the Microsoft 365 admin center.

 	![](../Media/30.png)